agiraudet/ft_turing/README.md

 While there is a lot of way to go about that, you will face on problem.
 How to store and move information around ?
 For example, let's say you decide to store the description of the machine (meaning description of state and transitions) at the beginning of the tape, and the simulated tape at the right of it.
 You will need to read a character, and then figure out which state the machine is in to then lookup what to do next (what to write, where to move, etc).
 But how do you move around, and still remember the character you just read ?
 Well, the answer is states.
 A lot of them.
-After all states are a form a memory.
+After all, states are a form a memory.
 Obviously, writing the description of that NUTM (Not Universal Turing Machine) by hand, would be very tedious, and so you are probably gonna want to generate it.
 So, we will need to :

 - figure out the algorithm for our NUTM